dw5/P-REC/README.md

 # This plugin is deprecated with the release of the 64-bit release of TF2(https://www.teamfortress.com/post.php?id=220436), please use in-game Valve recording features instead.
+what valve recording features?
+THOSE SUCK AND BREAK THINGS!
+This ones better

 --------